gpicavet/gpicavet.github.io/_posts/2017-12-11-sudoku-solver.markdown

 categories: jekyll update
 ---

+What's your favorite activity when you're bored and there's absolutely nothing else to do ? solving a sudoku ?
+No, it's much interesting to write a sudoku solver !

 Solving NxN Sudoku is known to be a NP-complete problem, but it can still be done in a few milliseconds in a vast majority of cases.
 Stop thinking about Brute-force search : even 9x9 grids would require seconds to solve !
 Basically, Sudoku is a constraints satisfaction problem and there's a much clever way to solve this : "Constraint propagation".
 In a way that mimics human reasoning.